Gila Monster

 Identifying Characteristics

 The Gila Monster is the largest lizard in the United States.
-It grows to 22 inches (560 mm) long and can weigh over a pound.
+It grows to 22 inches (560 millimeters) long and can weigh over a pound (450 grams).
 Its upper surface is covered with bead-like scales.
-It has a long, rounded body, a big head and a relatively short, rounded tail.
+It has a long, rounded body, a big head and a round tail.
 Short, stout legs possess long toes with sharp claws used in digging and climbing.
-The snout is solid black, and it has an overall reticulated (netlike) or banded color pattern of black with pink, orange, salmon or yellowish.
+The snout is solid black, and the body has a banded color pattern of black with pink, orange, salmon.

 Natural History